Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

-Finally, in Fig. \ref{fig:hydrogenic_spectrum} we compare the hydrogenic ($\tilde{\mu}\ll1$) limit prediction in Eq. \eqref{eq:hydrogenic_spectrum} to numerical results obtained through Leaver's method, setting $k=\ell=0$.
-We find good agreement with the prediction as $\tilde{\mu}$ is made smaller, and find qualitatively similar results for other choices of $k,\ell,$ and $r_b$.
+Finally, in Fig.~\ref{fig:hydrogenic_spectrum} we compare the hydrogenic ($\tilde{\mu}\ll1$) limit prediction in Eq.~\eqref{eq:hydrogenic_spectrum} to numerical results obtained through Leaver's method, setting $k=\ell=0$.
+We find good agreement with the prediction as $\tilde{\mu}$ decreases.
+We find qualitatively similar results for other choices of $k,\ell,$ and $r_b$.